jaslloyd/web-auth-cheatsheet/README.md

 JWT has the form `xxxxx.yyyyy.zzzzz`

 // TODO: Insert example photo from jwt.io
 JWT has three parts

-- Header = "The header typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA."
+- Header = Contains the type of the token and the signing Algorithm.
-- Payload = "Payload contains Claims are statements about an entity (typically, the user) and additional data.
-Usually will contain expiry date of JWT (exp), user details such as username and depending on the application may have more custom properties such as roles / groups"
+- Payload = Payload contains Claims that are statements about an entity (typically, the user) and additional data.
+Usually will contain an expiry date of JWT (exp), user details such as username and depending on the application may have more custom properties such as roles / groups
-- Signature = "The signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is."
+- Signature = The signature is used to verify the message wasn't changed along the way

 ## Basic Authentication
 // TODO...

 ## OAuth

 ### Grants

-OAuth has various different flows/grants for different situations see [here](https://auth0.com/docs/api-auth/which-oauth-flow-to-use) for different use cases from Implicit being least secure to Authorization Code Flow be most secure.
+OAuth has various different flows/grants for different situations see [here](https://auth0.com/docs/api-auth/which-oauth-flow-to-use) for different use cases Authorization Code Flow is the most secure.
+Authorization code flow is briefly described below, if you interested in seeing others check out this [post](https://alexbilbie.com/guide-to-oauth-2-grants/)

-#### Authorization Code Flow **CONFIRM**
+#### Authorization Code Flow

 - Recommended if your web app sits on a server or you have a BE server that goes along with your web app
-- All communication is done with BE server and not through client browser \*There is a variation where first step is done through browser
+- All communication is done with BE server and not through client browser

 The OAuth Authorization code redirection flow is: